five5laps/CurrencyConverter/README.md

 # **Currency Converter Android App**

-A simple and modern currency converter app for Android platform.
+A simple currency converter app for Android platform.
 The app is developed using Kotlin.
 <br/>
-## **[IMPORTANT] The app is using (https://exchangerate.host/) API..

 ## **Lanuguages, Frameworks and Libraries Used:**